Gabriel Barbosa: Flamengo

-On 4 September 2022, Gabriel became the youngest player to reach 100 goals in the Campeonato Brasileiro Série A. On this date, Flamengo and Ceará drew 1-1, at Maracanã, in the 25th round of the Campeonato Brasileiro.
+Gabriel became the youngest player to reach 100 goals in the Campeonato Brasileiro Série A, on 4 September 2022.
+On this date, Flamengo and Ceará drew 1-1, at Maracanã, in the 25th round of the Campeonato Brasileiro.

 On 1 July 2023, Flamengo won a Campeonato Brasileiro Série A match against Fortaleza at home 2–0, with Gabriel scoring the first goal of the evening and reaching the mark of 150 total goals for Flamengo, becoming the ninth player in club's history to achieve this number.

-On 24 March 2024, the Brazilian Doping Control Authority voted to suspend Gabriel for two years for attempted anti-doping fraud, after he was accused of making it difficult to carry out an anti-doping test before a Flamengo game in the Rio De Janeiro state league.
+The Brazilian Doping Control Authority voted on 24 March 2024 to suspend Gabriel for two years for attempted anti-doping fraud, after he was accused of making it difficult to carry out an anti-doping test before a Flamengo game in the Rio de Janeiro state league.
 The anti-doping body added that the ban would count from the date of the violation which occurred on 8 April 2023.
 Gabriel issued a statement denying the allegations stating he has "never tried to obstruct or defraud any test" and that he plans to appeal the decision with the Court of Arbitration for Sport (CAS).
 Flamengo said in a separate statement that they were surprised by the verdict and would support the player with his appeal "because there was no type of fraud".
 On 30 April 2024, CAS stayed the execution of the ban and cleared Gabriel to play, pending an appeal hearing and conclusion of the arbitration.

 Cruzeiro

-On 1 January 2025, Cruzeiro announced Gabriel as their new player.
+On 1 January 2025, Cruzeiro announced Gabriel as their new signing, with the player agreeing to a four-year contract.
+He made his club debut on 25 January, starting in a 1–1 Campeonato Mineiro home draw against Betim, and scored a hat-trick in a 4–1 home routing of Itabirito five days later.

+An undisputed starter under head coach Fernando Diniz and caretaker Wesley Carvalho, Gabriel was dropped to the bench by new head coach Leonardo Jardim, but was still regularly used.
+He came off the bench in both matches of the 2025 Copa do Brasil semifinals against Corinthians, but missed one of the club's penalties which caused their elimination in the shootout.

+Third spell at Santos (loan)

+On 3 January 2026, Santos announced the return of Gabriel for a third spell, again on loan.
+He played his first match after the return seven days later, starting and scoring the equalizer in a 2–1 home win over Novorizontino.

+On 13 August 2026, Gabriel scored his 100th goal for Santos, netting the equalizer in a 2–1 home win over Macará.